DimitriPalmer22/Relapse-Code-Documentation/_temp/01-19 Dimitri Todo.md

 - Enemy behavior:
 	- Melee enemies
 	- Ranged enemies
+- Interacting with objects in the environment
+- The tutorial system

 ### Scenes to Test in the Editor
 - Garden_Ghostrunner - Test the movement & test the dash power